Resident Evil Requiem: How Golden Spiders Work in LMDF

 A simple decision test

-• Take it immediately if it is on your path and reachable without breaking your combat rhythm.
+• Take it if it is on your path and reachable without breaking your combat rhythm.

-• Prioritize it when your timer is low and the room is stable enough to let you commit.
+• Prioritize it when your timer is low and the room is stable enough to commit.

 • Ignore it if it forces backtracking away from the objective or exit.

-• Ignore it if reaching it means crossing through a grab-heavy pack or an elite threat.
+• Ignore it if reaching it means crossing a grab-heavy pack or an elite threat.

-• Value it more highly in longer runs, where small extensions compound into extra encounters and rewards.
+• Value it more in longer runs, where each extension buys another room of drops and kills.

 FinalBoss // Gear